wp-plugins/easy-custom-auto-excerpt/readme.txt

 **Usage Instruction**

 1. Install the plugin.
-2. Go to Setting -> Excerpt Setting.
+2. In the Admin Panel, Go to Setting -> Excerpt.
-3. Insert the desired word to show and where to do excerpt.
+3. Fill the setting according your need
 4. To remove readmore link fill the readmore options with "-" (without quote)

 Please have a time to understand how this plugin is generating excerpt :